 While I’m always a pusher of investing in quality photos on family vacations, I don’t usually buy the ones at attractions.

-You can see all the photos online anytime after your tour and can buy them individually or get the whole set for $40.
+You can see all the photos online any time after your tour.
+You can buy them individually or get the whole set for $40.

 How to Book your Kauai Mountain Tubing Tour: